GlobalAICommunity/Workshop-VisualInterfaceAzureMLSWine/README.md

 ## Pre-requisites

 * Azure Pass or subscription - [Try it for Free](https://azure.microsoft.com/en-gb/)
 * Azure Machine Learning instance.
-You can create this by going to the [Azure Portal](https://portal.azure.com) and click on Create new resource, and search for Machine Learning:
+You can create this by going to the [Azure Portal](https://portal.azure.com) and click on Create new resource, and search for Machine Learning.
+Make sure you create an Enterprise Edition Workspace.

 ![Create Machine Learning Workspace](docsimages/createMachineLearningWorkspace.png)